-The license agreement will continue until neither party has any further obligations to make payments under the agreement.
+The license agreement will continue until neither party has any further obligations to make payments under the agreement and is expected to continue for approximately 10 to 20 years.
 Ligand may also terminate the license agreement due to (i) our insolvency, (ii) our material uncured breach of the agreement, (iii) our failure to use commercially reasonable efforts to develop and commercialize RE-021 as described above or (iv) certain other conditions.
 We may terminate the license agreement due to a material uncured breach of the agreement by Ligand.